What is EarthSafeTM Technology?

 In today’s world, there is more attention being paid to caring for our environment, and a greater understanding of the importance of doing so.
 EarthSafe Technology indicates the use of a green technology that is natural and does not harm the environment, and also has other benefits, such as saving energy and reducing use of chemicals.
 EarthSafe helps businesses become “green”, allowing them to appeal to a larger target audience and position themselves as sustainable.

 Energy use is costly, both financially and environmentally.
 Ozone is a cold-water wash system, which means it is environmentally friendly and significantly more cost effective.
-Since ozone is produced on-demand, on-site, the cost of transporting chemicals, and the carbon footprint that goes with it are eliminated.
+Since ozone is produced on-demand, and on-site, the cost of transporting chemicals and carbon footprint are eliminated.